akshayraje/inputarea/README.md

 ## Demo Code

 For a working demo have a look at the [demo files](/demo) or clone this repo and run `npm install` `npm start` then open http://localhost:8080 and follow the instructions.

+## Test

+Test cases are written using enzyme and asseted via jest.
+To run tests run `npm test`